ppwwyyxx/Adversarial-Face-Attack/README.md

 Jiang as Schwarzenegger:

 ![AWS-JCJ](demo/AWS-JCJ.jpg)

-Later, we found that if the parameters are tuned well, such attack is almost always successful.

 The following one is slightly harder (lower success rate with varying random seeds), probably because: (1) both source and target are American celebrities.
 (2) different gender